-You are cordially invited to attend the Company's Annual Meeting of Stockholders to be held at 8:00 a.m., C.S.T., on Thursday, February 23, 2012, at the Company's principal executive offices at 1900 West Loop South, 15th Floor, Houston, Texas.
+You are cordially invited to attend the Company's Annual Meeting of Stockholders to be held at 8:00 a.m., C.S.T., on Thursday, February 28, 2013, at the Company's principal executive offices at 1900 West Loop South, 15th Floor, Houston, Texas.

-This year you will be asked to vote in favor of the election of two directors, in favor of an advisory vote approving the Company's executive compensation structure, and in favor of ratifying the appointment of Deloitte & Touche LLP as the Company's external auditors.
+This year you will be asked to vote in favor of the election of two directors, in favor of an advisory vote approving the Company's named executive officer compensation, and in favor of ratifying the appointment of Deloitte & Touche LLP as the Company's external auditors.
 These proposals are more fully explained in the attached proxy statement, which you are encouraged to read.